 When and where do Fraser Valley Premier teams train?

 Our teams train three times per week with at least two training sessions in Langley in most cases.
 If there is a large percentage of players from Chilliwack and/or Abbotsford on any given team then there could be two training sessions in Abbotsford.
 If the largest percentage of players on a given team are from Langley, then all three training sessions will be in Langley.
 Training will continue during July, August, December and January but there will be mandatory extended shutdown periods during these non-competition breaks.

 What does the Fraser Valley Premier kit include?

-We have a Lime game jersey along with two sets of black secondary jerseys to be used for training and back-up game jerseys.
-Also, included is a full set of Team Wear and other optional items.
-If players wish to order items in addition to what is provided in their kit they can go to the Fraser Valley Premier online Clubwear Online.
+We have a lime-green game jersey along with two sets of black secondary jerseys to be used for training and back-up game jerseys.
+Also, included is a full set of team wear and other optional items.

 Do returning players also have to re-register with Fraser Valley Premier?